Spring Boot @Component

 After the application is run, we can see the log messages in the console.

-In this tutorial, we have shown how to use @Component
+In this tutorial we have shown how to use @Component

-annotation in a Spring application.
+a Spring application.